jelc53/whats-new-nextjs/posts/01_advi_kucukelbir_2017.md

 Markov Chain Monte Carlo (MCMC) sampling techniques - such as Metropolis-Hastings, Gibbs Sampling, and Hamiltonian Monte Carlo - represent the most common approach for approximating a posterior distribution that is analytically intractable.
 These techniques guarantee convergence to the true posterior given sufficient data.
 Variational Inference (VI), by contrast, is an alternative technique that almost certainly will *not* converge to the true posterior.
 So why then do we care about VI?

-The answer is simple: *speed to convergence*.
+The answer is simple: **speed to convergence**.
 With the exception of Gibbs Sampling (requires us to find conditional distributions for each parameter, often intractable), the VI algorithm is much faster than MCMC sampling techniques.

-Moreover, if we start with a good proposal distribution (more on this later), then we are likely to converge to a posterior "close to the true posterior.
+Moreover, if we start with a good proposal distribution (more on this later), then we are likely to converge to a surrogate "close to the true posterior".
 Unfortunately, it is difficult to know how close.
 While some accuracy bounds have been explored by Yao et al [[3]](#reference-documentation), in practice we normally also implement MCMC sampling to check the accuracy of our VI method.
 If our result is "close enough" for a given model formulation, we will then disregard the MCMC sampler in favour of the faster VI implementation and make the assumption that VI will continue to perform well on variations of our model with new data.

 ### A Brief History

 Variational Inference, Laplace Approximation and Integrated Nested Laplace Approximation all belong to a family of techniques developed in the 1990s that seek to approximate an intractable bayesian posterior distribution with a simpler, tractable distribution.

-Ihe first significant publication on VI applied to statistical inference was written in 1999 by Michael I. Jordan, Zoubin Ghahramani, Tommi S. Jaakkola and Lawrence K. Saul [[1]](#reference-documentation).
+The first significant publication on VI applied to statistical inference was written in 1999 by Michael I. Jordan, Zoubin Ghahramani, Tommi S. Jaakkola and Lawrence K. Saul [[1]](#reference-documentation).
 Jordan et al introduced the idea that if one could find a well-chosen family of distributions, then inference could be reframed as an optimization problem where we search for the parameters (i.e. a specific member of this family) that minimize the Kullback-Leibler (KL) divergence between the true posterior and the proposed approximate distribution.

 Kucukelbir et al brought the theory of VI into practice by implementing a version in code that leveraged Stan's Auto-Differentiation software library [[2]](#reference-documentation).